thehunmonkgroup/omnifocus-to-taskwarrior/README.md

 ### Supported data conversions

 ```
-  Task ID -> Used to programmatically calculate project/subproject hierarchy.
+  Task ID -> Used to programmatically calculate project/subproject hierarchy
   Type -> Not used, project/task status calculated by hierarchy
   Name -> description
   Status -> Not used, calculated from other values